ExpressLRS/Docs/docs/hardware/spi-receivers.md

 <figure markdown>
 ![BF settings](../assets/images/SPIReceiverSetupBF4.4.png)
 </figure>
 Proper configuration of the Betaflight Receiver tab for ExpressLRS SPI Receivers.
-Receiver Mode (1) should be set to SPI Rx.
+Receiver Mode (1) should be set to SPI RX.
 SPI Bus Receiver Provider (2) should be set to EXPRESSLRS.
 Enter your binding phrase in the box (3) and it will be converted to UID bytes (4) and saved to your Betaflight config.
 You can also take this opportunity to enable Telemetry (5) if desired, and make sure RSSI_ADC (6) and RSSI Channel (7) are disabled as shown.

 ## Alternate Binding Procedures